Ndhlovu1/react-101/README.md

 # React Web
 ## From Basics to Mastery

+### Organizing Your Code

+1. Group by feature

+2. Group by file type

 ### FOLDER STRUCTURE

 1. Node_Modules folder is used to keep all modules in ur app and it adds all npm packages